t-d-k/LibreCrypt/docs/FAQ.md

 *A:* No - Although Administrator privileges are needed to install the FreeOTFE drivers, or start/stop portable mode.

 To allow "standard" (non Administrator) users to use LibreCrypt, please install the LibreCrypt drivers by following the instructions in the [Installation and Upgrading](installation_and_upgrading__PC.md) section.
-After which, any user will be free to use LibreCrypt (e.g. to create, mount, dismount and use encrypted volumes)
+After which, any user will be free to use LibreCrypt (e.g. to create, open, close and use encrypted containers)

-To access an encrypted volume on a PC which **doesn't** have LibreCrypt installed, and on which you **don't** have Administrator privileges, please use LibreCrypt Explorer.
+To access an encrypted container on a PC which **doesn't** have LibreCrypt installed, and on which you **don't** have Administrator privileges, please use LibreCrypt Explorer.

 * * *